ONSdigital/sdg_data_updates/3-9-1/README.md

 3) update_indicator_main.R should open.
 If it doesnt go to File > Open File, and open it.
 4) Change `indicator` to '3-9-1' (Dashes NOT dots).
 6) Set `test_run` to 'FALSE'.
-7) If there is no file called config.R, save the example_config.R file as config.R.
+7) Navigate to folder 3-9-1.
+If there is no file called config.R, save the example_config.R file as config.R.
 Check that all configurations are correct.
 Check that the new method includes the data for indicator 93861, and the old method includes the data for indicator 30101.
 8) Go back to update_indicator_main.R and click the 'source' button (in the top right of the top left window).
 This will run the code.
 9) csv and html (QA) files will be exported to the output folder in 3-9-1.
-	You may need to remove the # from line 66 of compile_tables 	(rmarkdown::render)
 10) If an error occurs (see troubleshooting section below), you will need to run the following code in the console: `setwd('./..')` before repeating step 7.

 Please check the data source to check for caveats (e.g in the notes on each tab), and check whether there are any new disaggregations we should include.